-The Firm applies policies of Man Group plc and its subsidiaries ("Man Group"), which cover remuneration for all Man Group staff.
+GLG applies policies of Man Group, which cover remuneration for all Man Group staff.

-The board of directors of Man Group plc has appointed a Remuneration Committee to oversee remuneration matters within Man Group.
+The Man Group plc Board has appointed a Remuneration Committee to oversee remuneration matters within Man Group.
 The Remuneration Committee performs defined roles covering remuneration principles, policies and risk management, compensation, and shareholder engagement.
 The Remuneration Committee determines Man Group's remuneration philosophy and the principles and structure of its Remuneration Policy with the view to ensure that these support and promote the long-term sustainable success of Man Group and are in line with Man Group's purpose and values, business strategy, objectives, risk appetite and long-term interests and comply with all regulatory requirements and promote long-term shareholder and other stakeholder interests.
 Under its terms of reference, the Remuneration Committee reviews and approves all MIFIDPRU material risk taker ("MRT") compensation, with the Chief Executive Officer reviewing compensation across the firm, including for control functions.